raphaelschaad/dotfiles/terminal-snippets.md

 launchd PList files go in ~/Library/LaunchAgents.
 launchd is the preferred way of scheduling such processes on macOS (not cron jobs).
 User agents are similar to daemons but user-specific and execute only when the user is logged in and the computer is not asleep.

+**Send Mac to sleep if it stays infinitely**

+    $ pmset -g assertions | grep PreventUserIdleDisplaySleep
+    $ kill <pid>

+A common scenario is that AirPlayUIAgent disables user idle display sleep for AirPlay screen.
+PreventUserIdleSystemSleep (Handoff etc.) does not have the same effect.